Jump to Section

 Call Treatment Helpline for Placement into a Rehab Center

 If you or someone you care about is suffering from an addiction to drugs or alcohol, call our helpline to talk with a treatment specialist about the recovery options that are available to you.
-Our 24 hour helpline 800-836-4134 is available to assist you in taking the steps toward recovery and healing that meets your individual needs.
+Our 24 hour helpline 800-836-4134 Who Answers? is available to assist you in taking the steps toward recovery and healing that meets your individual needs.
 Don’t let fear of the unknown prevent you from getting the supportive treatment and care that you need.
 Call today.